trilitech/umami-v1/.gitlab/issue_templates/Change Regular - end testnet.md

 ### How does this currently work?
 <!-- The current process, and any associated business rules !-->

+* ~"App::Frontend" umami has a default setting for TESTNET

 * ~"Umami-stack" : dev, qa, prod have endpoints for TESTNET
-  * ~"Umami-stack::monitoring" : has endpoints towards those services
+* ~"Umami-stack::monitoring" : has endpoints towards the corresponding services

-* ~"App::Frontend" umami has a default setting for TESTNET

 ### What is the desired way of working?
 <!-- After the change, what should the process be, and what should the business rules be !-->
-* TESTNET is not present by default in Umami client
+* TESTNET  not present by default in Umami client
 * Monitoring for TESTNET is removed
 * Endpoints for TESTNET are stopped